 Planners should ensure that if additional strategies are identified, they can be implemented and are agreed to by the client.
 Therefore, this process should be run as early in the planning process as possible.
 Also, make sure that one or more of the required additional strategies does not specifically require consultation with USFWS.
-The report should then be included with or attached to the CPA-52 and filed as supporting documentation of compliance with ESA and NEPA.
+The report should then be incorporated into the EE and filed as supporting documentation of compliance with ESA and NEPA.